schorschii/OCO-Server/docs/Client-API.md

 This will also delete the package payload (ZIP file) from the server.
 ### Parameters
 - `id` - package ID
+- `force` - (optional - default true) do not abort if there are pending jobs
 ### Example
 ```
 {